Dragonmystic707/exalted-reincarnated/docs/System.md

     category.

--   **Difficulty 5** **(Difficult)**- Tasks which are daunting fall in this category–climbing a sheer cliff in winds, charming a staunch Dynast with sweet words, or avoiding the bite of a venomous beast.
+-   **Difficulty 5** **(Difficult)**- Tasks which are daunting fall in this category--climbing a sheer cliff in winds, charming a staunch Dynast with sweet words, or avoiding the bite of a venomous beast.

 -   **Difficulty 7 (Challenging)**- Tasks which should be